 While not every child will need braces, all children should see an orthodontist by the time they are seven years old.
 Early screening allows an orthodontist to make sure the child’s teeth and jaws are developing properly and to start any interventions that may be necessary.
 If your child does need braces when he or she is older, having had that early screening and monitoring by an orthodontist will help the treatment process to go more smoothly.

-Getting braces is a much more pleasant experience than it was in years past.
-With the development of 3D X-rays and digital impressions, the improvements in traditional braces, and the addition of new types of braces, children and their parents have nothing to worry about.
+Getting braces for kids is a much more pleasant experience than it was in years past.
+With the development of 3D X-rays and digital impressions, the improvements in traditional braces for kids, and the addition of new types of braces, children and their parents have nothing to worry about.
 To make an appointment with an orthodontist, contact Ragan Orthodontics in Dallas, TX.